lrrrs/nd2d/README.md

 # ND2D - A Flash Molehill (Stage3D) GPU accelerated 2D engine.

-ND2D is a 2D sprite engine using the new GPU hardware features of flash currently available in a beta build.
+ND2D is a 2D framework using the new GPU hardware features of flash.
 To run this engine you must download and install the latest flash player:

 [Flash Player 11 & playerglobal.swc](http://get.adobe.com/de/flashplayer/)